Angry Birds Layoffs: Poor strategic aim causes pigs to proliferate as Rovio’s growth slows

 A final sling and arrow

 I have justified my own addiction to Angry Birds by deriving management rules.
-I have given talks on what CIOs can learn from playing Angry Birds, as well as what knowledge mangers can learn.
+I have given talks on what CIOs can learn from playing Angry Birds, as well as what knowledge managers can learn.
 I codied my CIO insights in the wildly socially-shared CIO post: 10 Lessons from Angry Birds That Can Make You a Better CIO.
 This work informs me that Rovio has more than they think in their collection of characters and scenery, most likely unintentionally.
-But art, and game making is an art, and as such, often reflects the values and struggles, insights and experiences of its creators.
+But art, and game making is an art, and as such, often reflects the values and struggles, insights, and experiences of its creators.
 Rovio, rather than capitalizing on its positive brand attributes, has become just another company trying to capitalize on its brand.
-That is a formula for short run success, but not one that will take Rovio into the realm of a Disney or a Warner Bros.
+That is a formula for short-run success, but not one that will take Rovio into the realm of a Disney or a Warner Bros.

 Strategically, Rovio needs to back away from pushing its revenue ambitions on its customers and return to the intriguing worlds, and simple gameplay that made them a phenomenon in the first place.
 Executives too often listen to investors that want more money – investors who often prove overly zealous about sharing their insights about what makes for a good game experience with positive revenue.
 And sometimes company executives have their own unfulfilled visions that early bootstrapping couldn’t afford, so they, like George Lucas constantly tweaking Star Wars to its determent, add features that fans didn’t ask for.
 Now of course, any visionary will tell you that when it comes to innovation, consumers don’t know want until they see it, and that is true enough.
-But conosumers also vote quickly on “innovations” that don’t add value, and that is what Rovio is suffering from now, I think, more so than people’s general weariness with Angry Birds.
+But consumers also vote quickly on “innovations” that don’t add value, and that is what Rovio is suffering from now, I think, more so than people’s general weariness with Angry Birds.

 At Disney, political battles are often de-escalated when people are reminded they are arguing about mice and ducks.
 Rovio needs to realize that their core strategic asset is a flock of angry birds that found their way into consumer’s hearts.
 Rovio will have a bright future if it decides to pop its own non-competitive pigs and rekindle the simple anger that made its earliest efforts so great.